-- · Is this the same information shared with all directors? - What are the relevancy, accuracy and timeliness of this information? - If a legal discovery process occurs, how can communications be identified and reviewed?
+- Is this the same information shared with all directors? - What are the relevancy, accuracy and timeliness of this information? - If a legal discovery process occurs, how can communications be identified and reviewed?

-Instruct board stakeholders to submit all board information via the office of the corporate secretary.
-As the main custodian of all board information, the corporate secretary relies on higher levels of control and visibility.
-If all of the board information goes directly through the corporate secretary, that person can take steps to secure it.
+Board stakeholders should submit all board information via the office of the company secretary.
+As the main custodian of all board information, the company secretary relies on higher levels of control and visibility.
+If all of the board information goes directly through the company secretary, that person can take steps to secure it.